ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/yaml-install.md

     |-------------|------------------|--------------------------------|
     ```

-    Use any of the URLs listed next to `ambassador` to access $productName$.
+    Use any of the URLs listed next to `ambassador` to access Emissary.

 ## Create a Mapping

-In a typical configuration workflow, Custom Resource Definitions (CRDs) are used to define the intended behavior of $productName$.
+In a typical configuration workflow, Custom Resource Definitions (CRDs) are used to define the intended behavior of Emissary.
 In this example, we'll deploy a sample service and create a `Mapping` resource.
 Mappings allow you to associate parts of your domain with different URLs, IP addresses, or prefixes.

 1. First, apply the YAML for the [“Quote of the Moment" service](https://github.com/datawire/quote).